 - code: required non-null, non-empty, language-independent string.
 Its value is a service-defined error code.
 This code serves as a sub-status for the HTTP error code specified in the response. - message: required non-null, non-empty, language-dependent, human-readable string describing the error.
-The Content-Language header MUST contain the language code from [RFC5646] corresponding to the language in which the value for message is written. - target: optional nullable, potentially empty string indicating the target of the error, for example, the name of the property in error. - details: optional, potentially empty collection of structured instances with code, message, and target following the rules above. - innererror: optional structured instance with service-defined content.
+The Content-Language header MUST contain the language code from [RFC5646] corresponding to the language in which the value for message is written. - target: optional nullable, potentially empty string indicating the target of the error, for example, the name of the property in error. - details: optional, potentially empty collection of instances of structured types with code, message, and target following the rules above. - innererror: optional instance of structured type with service-defined content.